Leanne251/Holiday-Project/Readme.md

 - Allow the user to add this holiday to their 'saved' holidays
 - Allow the user to create their own holiday

+# Things I've learned

+- When deploying to Netlify, put the folder root in the base and then the folder/build in the publish box! e.g Base: firebase-text
+    Publish: firebase-test/build

+- When using .env, Netlify can't access these through git hub so you need to put them into Netlify directly!